evenhh/mygit/readme.txt

-git is a free software which is used for distributed version control  system
+git is a free software which is used for distributed version control  syste m

+git is easy to use